Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 Categories gallery it's very important and useful functionality of the gallery.
 With categories function gallery images will be split into separate categories and navigated by top menu between different galleries.
 As alternative function to the categories in top menu of the gallery implemented gallery tags mode.
 When every gallery image could have tags defined in gallery image settings.

-Robo Gallery is one of the most powerfull wordpress gallery.
+Robo Gallery is one of the most powerful wordpress gallery.
 With Robo Gallery you can create portfolio, lightbox gallery, multi categories gallery, video gallery and much more interesting functionality already included into gallery package.
 If you looking for some new gallery features, which do not implemented yet in our gallery just send an email to our support team.

 = Gallery Functionality =